 Video intercom

-This is an intercom system that transmits video signals between a base station and a substation.
-A modern video intercom such as the one that we offer is cloud-based, and users answer calls for video chat directly from their mobile devices.
+This intercom system transmits video signals between a base station and a substation.
+A modern video intercom like the one we offer is cloud-based, and users answer calls for video chat directly from their mobile devices.

 Disclaimer: This real estate vocabulary guide is for informational purposes only, you should not construe any such information as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by ButterflyMX or any third-party service provider.